 If the insurance company can persuade you to sign documents without reading them first, they may be able to collect your entire medical history (which is never a good idea).
 Once they have these, doctors can attempt to link your current injury to one or more past illnesses or injuries.
 This defense might disprove your claim if it succeeds.

 Causing Unreasonable Delays

-A personal injury lawsuit in Florida must typically be filed within four years of the accident (with occasional exceptions).
+A personal injury lawsuit in Florida must typically be filed within two years of the accident (with occasional exceptions).
 The insurance adjuster might make you feel at ease with a series of delays in an effort to get you to stop thinking about it.
 Should you miss the deadline, you will no longer be able to file a lawsuit.